Triptii03/To-Do-Web-App/README.md

 # To-Do-Web-App
-A responsive To-Do List web app built with HTML, CSS, and JavaScript.
-Users can add, edit, delete, and mark tasks as completed.
-Tasks are grouped by date and stored in localStorage, preserving data across sessions.
-The intuitive interface ensures easy task management and organization.
+The To-Do App is a responsive web application built using HTML, CSS, and JavaScript for managing daily tasks efficiently.
+Users can add, edit, delete, and mark tasks as completed, with tasks grouped by their associated date.
+The app leverages localStorage to save tasks and the last selected date, ensuring that user data persists across sessions.
+The clean and intuitive interface allows easy task organization and management.

+Key Features:
+Add tasks with optional due dates.
+Edit or delete tasks anytime.
+Mark tasks as completed.
+Tasks grouped by date for better organization.
+Persistent data using localStorage.
+Responsive design for desktop and mobile.
+User-friendly interface for easy task management.

+Technologies Used:
+Frontend: HTML, CSS, JavaScript
+Storage: localStorage